Vacation Rental Facebook Group: A Quick How-to for Managers, Owners

 Name the Group

 Select something that is transparent and includes the location.
 For example, Vacation Rentals in <Location> by <Company Name>.
 Having a concise name helps users easily find a business in Facebook search and search engine sites such as Google, Bing and Yahoo.
-Additionally, the name lets group members know what to expect from the group in terms of content and objectives.
+Additionally, the name lets group members know what to expect in terms of content and objectives.

 There are three privacy options: public, closed and secret.
 Remember you control this group.
 Some managers and owners may not want to include competitors, and that’s okay.
 Quick notes include: